Insight

 5. Refine your business concept

 Next, it is time to examine your business model.
 Coming up with a great app idea is one thing, turning it into a sound business is another.
 Essentially, you need to establish how your app will make money.
-There are several common business models to consider:
+There are several well-established monetisation methods to evaluate:

 Image